Plastic Flower Pot Cover | Under $20

-It’s not really an ugly plastic flower pot this time, but if you want to make a pretty solution for YOUR ugly plastic flower pot, I have the perfect solution!
+It’s not an ugly plastic flower pot this time, but I have the perfect solution if you want to make a pretty solution for YOUR ugly plastic flower pot!
 And you can make a few flower pot covers for under $20!
 Bonus!
 You get even more great projects from my friends, be sure to see them at the bottom of this post.

-As I was doing my outdoor overhaul backyard makeover, a friend gave me the loveliest plant!
+While doing my outdoor overhaul backyard makeover, a friend gave me the loveliest plant!
 It’s a citronella plant.
 If you’ve never seen one, let me tell you that it smells ten times better than a citronella candle.
 As you probably know, citronella products are used to thwart mosquitoes.
-So, the pot isn’t really ugly, but I did want to disguise the fact that it is a plastic flower pot.
+So, the pot isn’t ugly, but I did want to disguise the fact that it is a plastic flower pot.

 Small Deck with Fence Boards instead of Lattice

 The new porch deck on the back of the house at the back door needed a surround to cover up the ugly concrete steps.
-I purchased 25 dog eared picket fence boards.
-I had made so many runs to The Home Depot, so I decided to purchase more than what we estimated.
-You can see that each board was cut in half, and dog eared on each end.
-Personally, I love, love, love the way the porch/deck turned out.
+I purchased 25 dog-eared picket fence boards.
+I had made so many runs to The Home Depot, so I bought more than we estimated.
+You can see that each board was cut in half, and dog-eared on each end.
+Personally, I love the way the porch/deck turned out.

-It just so happened that I had four boards left over.
-Perfect to make my new plastic flower pot covers.
+It just so happened that I had four boards left over, which were perfect for making my new plastic flower pot covers.

 Cut Fence Boards on Miter Saw

 I customized my boards to fit my plastic flower pot exactly.
-You will want to cut yours according to the flower pot you are covering up.
+You will want to cut yours according to the flower pot you cover.
 The boards were cut with a 5° slant.
-After cutting the first board, simply flip over the long side and cut again.
+After cutting the first board, flip over the long side and cut again.
 Keep this up until all of your pieces are cut.

-The top board is 1" longer than the next board.
-If you make these, just keep that in mind.
-Say, you're using three boards, they might be 11, 10, 9 inches in length.
+The top board is 1″ longer than the next board.
+If you make these, keep that in mind.
+Say you’re using three boards; they might be 11, 10, or 9 inches in length.

 Attach Boards to Small Framing Piece

-This is where I got really lucky.
+This is where I got fortunate.
 As my friend Rodney was installing the boards on the deck, he had to rip a couple to get them to fit perfectly.
-While I was cutting the lengths of boards, I spied these pieces in the scrap pile he left behind.
+While cutting the boards’ lengths, I spied these pieces in the scrap pile he left behind.
 Oh happy day!

 Make Two For Each Pot Cover

-I chose to leave the angled cut for the top of the wooden planter boxes I was making to cover up those ugly plastic flower pots!
+I left the angled cut for the top of the wooden planter boxes I was making to cover up those ugly plastic flower pots!
 My nail gun was the perfect option to make this project quick and easy.
-You could use gorilla wood glue in addition if you prefer.
+You could also use Gorilla Wood Glue if you prefer.
 For one wooden planter box, make two of these sides.

 Attach Additional Boards